Course Reviews – Carolinas

 Wall); Duck Woods, Kitty Hawk (Ellis Maples); Goose Creek, Grandy (Jerry

 Turner); Currituck Club, Corolla (Rees Jones); Kilmarlic, Powell’s Point (Tom

 (Russell Breeden); and the Carolina Club, Grandy (Russell Breeden).

 All are open to the public and are open throughout the year.

 “The Outer Banks is becoming well-known for the best beach courses in the Carolina’s,” offered Kevin Brafford of Greensboro, director of the North Carolina golf panel.
 “Players of all skill levels can find excitement and challenges on the courses there and enough scenic beauty to last a lifetime.

 Believe me, it’s an enjoyable and memorable experience.”

-A number of top tournaments have been played on the Banks in recent years, including the North Carolina Open which was played at Kilmarlic in 2004
+A number of top tournaments have been played on the Banks in recent years, including the North Carolina Open which was played at Kilmarlic in 2004 and 2009.